ibm-cloud-docs/cloud-object-storage/basics/order-storage.md

 It is not possible to delete a Service Instance if there is a bucket with an active Immutable Object Storage policy or legal hold on any objects.
 The policy will need to expire before the data can be deleted.
 It isn't possible to delete a Service Instance if there is a permanent retention policy in place.
 {: important}

-Currently, the reclamation can be scheduled for COS standard plan instances only.
+Currently, the reclamation can be scheduled for {{site.data.keyword.cloud}} standard plan instances only.
 {: note}